 Altor has developed a technology to improve the binding ability of IL-15 to its receptor IL-2Rβγ by substituting the amino acid residue asparagine to aspartic acid at the position 72.
 This amino acid substitution, known as N72D, significantly enhances the binding of IL-15 to its receptor IL-2Rβγ.
 More importantly, the N72D substitution also increases the biological activity of IL-15 four to five fold.
 Thus, ALT-803 is a fusion complex of the IL-15N72D mutein with an IL-15Rα-IgG1 Fc.

 Altor has demonstrated that ALT-803 treatment can provide durable and protective immune cell-mediated responses in several mouse models of multiple myeloma.
-Pharmacokinetic and pharmacodynamic studies verified that the ALT-803 complex has a significantly longer half-life and also increased potency in stimulating NK and T cell responses when compared to IL-15.
+Pharmacokinetic and pharmacodynamic studies verified that the ALT-803 complex has a significantly longer half-life and prolonged residence in immune organs as well as increased potency in stimulating NK and T cell responses when compared to IL-15.
 The enhanced activity of ALT-803 is likely the result of a combination of the increased binding activity of the N72D mutein to the IL-15Rβγ complex, optimized cytokine trans-presentation by the IL-15Rα chain in vivo (through the FcR receptors on dendritic cells and macrophages), the dimeric nature of the cytokine domain (increased avidity to IL-15Rβγ) and its increased in-vivo half-life compared to IL-15 (25 h vs. <40 min).

 Novel IL-15 antagonists have also been identified that nonproductively occupy the IL-15βγ receptor that could be useful as immunosuppressive agents for autoimmune disease.

 More on IL-15 Technology (PDF)...